influxdata/influxdb/docs/sql.md

 ## System Tables

 In addition to the SQL standard `information_schema`, IOx contains several *system tables* that provide access to IOx specific information.
 The information in each system table is scoped to that particular database.
 Cross database queries are not possible due to the design of IOx's security model.
-Another process, such as the `observer` mode in the IOx SQL client, must be used for queries on information that spans databases.

-### `system.chunks`
-`system.chunks` contains information about each IOx storage chunk (which holds part of the data for a table).

-TODO: document each column, once they have stabilized.

-### `system.columns`
+### `system.queries`
-`system.columns` contains IOx specific schema information about each column in each table, such as which columns were loaded as tags, fields, and timestamps in the InfluxDB data model.

-TODO: document each column, once they have stabilized.
+`system.queries` contains information about queries run against this IOx instance